MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-openprocesstoken.md

 ### -param ProcessHandle [in]

 A handle to the process whose access token is opened.
-The process must have the PROCESS_QUERY_INFORMATION access permission.
+The process must have the PROCESS_QUERY_LIMITED_INFORMATION access permission.

 ### -param DesiredAccess [in]